raspberrypilearning/code-a-carol/en/step_3.md

 - **Verse** — The tune is the same for _Two turtledoves_ and _Three French hens_
 - **Partridge** — _(And) a partridge in a pear tree_

-Each of these smaller chunks of the song can be written as a **function** and then that function can be called whenever we need that melody to play.
+Each of these smaller chunks of the song can be written as a **function**.
+Then that function can be called whenever we need that melody to play.
 We will begin by writing some code to play the introduction.